 Risks come in many forms, and it’s important to understand the difference between them to make sound financial decisions.
 One type of risk is business risk, which is the chance that a company will experience a loss due to factors such as competition, changes in the marketplace, or new technology.

 Another type of risk is market risk, which is the chance that investments will lose value due to changes in the overall market.
-Then there’s credit risk, which is the chance that a borrower will default on a loan.
+Then there’s credit risk, which is the risks based on the chance that a borrower will default on a loan.
 And finally, there’s liquidity risk, which is the chance that an investment can’t be sold quickly at a fair price.

 1. Define the Risk